 The coronavirus (COVID-19) outbreak remains a fluid and rapidly evolving situation.
 We're continually monitoring our practices to protect the health and safety of all who visit our facilities.

 Screening at Entrances

 Maintaining Special Treatment Areas

-We're limiting who's around the hospital.
-We've restricted visitor access to UVA Medical Center and UVA Children’s to protect patients and visitors.
+We've restricted visitor access to the hospital and our clinics to protect patients and visitors.
 See the updated visitor guidelines.